calvinmetcalf/intercal/README.txt

-doc/READ.ME             -- historical notes on the docs doc/ick.txi             -- the Revamped Manual sources, a newer manual doc/fdl-1-2.txi         -- the GNU FDL version 1.2 in Texinfo form doc/html/*.htm          -- the Revamped Manual as an HTML website doc/ick.htm             -- the Revamped Manual as one HTML file doc/ick.txt             -- the Revamped Manual in plain text form doc/ick.inf             -- the Revamped Manual in Info doc/ick.pdf		-- printable version of the Revamped Manual doc/ickstyle.css	-- styling rules for the Revamped Manual in HTML doc/tidy.cfg		-- HTML tidying rules for the Revamped Manual doc/fix83.pl            -- script to fixup the HTML output for 8.3 systems
+doc/READ.ME             -- historical notes on the docs doc/ick.txi             -- the Revamped Manual sources, a newer manual doc/fdl-1-2.txi         -- the GNU FDL version 1.2 in Texinfo form doc/ick.txt             -- the Revamped Manual in plain text form doc/ick.inf             -- the Revamped Manual in Info doc/ickstyle.css	-- styling rules for the Revamped Manual in HTML doc/tidy.cfg		-- HTML tidying rules for the Revamped Manual doc/fix83.pl            -- script to fixup the HTML output for 8.3 systems